empathictech/avalon-iron-bot/README.md

 #### Authenitcation

-The app is built to be fully automatic by default, meaning you will have to provide it with your login credentials and the name of whoever is reserving the gym.
-You will need to create `credentials.env` and `name.env` files in the `app` directory.
-They should contain the following information, verbatim.
+The app is built to be fully automatic by default, meaning you will have to provide it with your login credentials.
+You will need to create a `credentials.env` file in the `app` directory.
+It should contain the following information, verbatim.

 `credentials.env`
 ```text